-As an online course creator, you have a lot of options when it comes to choosing a platform for your courses.
-Thinkific vs Teachable vs Kajabi are some of the most popular course creation platforms of the moment — but deciding on one of them might feel like a confusing maze.
+For many, that search begins with a Thinkific vs Teachable vs Kajabi comparison.
+These are some of the most popular course creation platforms of the moment — but deciding on one of them might feel like a confusing maze.

 So, which one should you choose?
 In this article, we’ll look at all three platforms from five main points of view: